xenit-eu/alfresco-docker-gradle-plugin/UPGRADING-5.0.md

     This should not affect basic usage, but may break more advanced usecases.
 See the breaking changes in the changelog there.

 6. The `pushTag*` tasks that allow to push individual tags have been removed.
 Use `pushDockerImage` to push all tags of the docker image.

+7. Gradle task classes have been moved out of the `eu.xenit.gradle.tasks` package
+    * `DockerfileWithCopyTask` has moved to `eu.xenit.gradle.docker.tasks.DockerfileWithCopyTask`
+    * Other tasks have been moved to the `eu.xenit.gradle.docker.tasks` package